farhad324/Projectile-Motion-Visualization-with-Matplotlib/README.md

 ## How to use
 ![Input Values](images/input.PNG)

-Enter the initial velocity and launch angle.
+Enter the initial velocity and launch angle & click OK to start the matplotlib animation.

 ![Visualization (a)](images/flight.PNG)![Vizualization (b)](images/flight%202.PNG)